Steve Wisniewski: Personal life

 Wisniewski lives in Austin, Texas and maintains an association with the Raiders.
 He spent one year at Stanford University, helping coach the offensive line on a team that reached the Orange Bowl Wisniewski is a born-again Christian and currently volunteers at The Well Christian Community Church in Dublin, California, the church founded by fellow ex-Raider, Napoleon Kaufman.
 In 2004, Wisniewski was inducted into the National Polish American Sports Hall of Fame.

-His brother, Leo, was a three-time letterman for the Penn State football team (1979–1981).
-Wisniewski's nephew (Leo's son), Stefen, was a guard/center on the Penn State team & had a standout career there.
-The Oakland Raiders picked him 48th pick in the 2011 NFL draft, and on April 18, 2015, he signed with the Jacksonville Jaguars.
+Wisniewski's brother Leo was a three-time letterman for the Penn State football team (1979–1981).
+Wisniewski's nephew (Leo's son), Stefen, was a guard/center on the Penn State team and had a standout career there.
+The Oakland Raiders selected him 48th in the 2011 NFL draft, and on April 18, 2015, he signed with the Jacksonville Jaguars.
 He played with the Philadelphia Eagles and Kansas City Chiefs and started at left guard for both teams as they went on to win Super Bowl LII and Super Bowl LIV.